How This Kentucky Cattle Farm Saw Record Sales Online

 From March to July 2020, their sales increased by more than $20,000!

 Now, a year post-COVID-19, we caught up with Melissa to see how her journey with Local Line and selling online has evolved.

-Reflecting back on the past year, Melissa is happy that she was able to quickly pivot her business online when COVID hit their state.
+Reflecting on the past year, Melissa is happy that she was able to pivot her business online when COVID hit their state quickly.

 “I’ve been spending a lot of time reflecting back to a year ago what was happening.
 It was just insane.
 All of these orders for beef started rolling in because the grocery stores were bare.
 It was really cool because in a way all of these people that had never had local beef before were suddenly getting the opportunity to experience local beef, but it was incredibly overwhelming”.

-Luckily, they were already set up with Local Line to start taking on incoming orders!
+Luckily, they were already set up with Local Line to take on incoming orders!